fr1t2/docs.theqrl.org/_docs/mining/pool.md

 ### Start QRL and Sync

 Create a configuration file to give the QRL node instructions on how to run.
-By default the QRL node will look in `{{ layout.v.qrlConf.confLocation }}` You may need to create the `{{ layout.v.qrlConf.confLocation }}` directory if you have not started the node.
+By default the QRL node will look in `{{ layout.v.qrlConf.qrlDir }}` You may need to create this directory if you have not started the node.

 > Note if you are running a testnet node, you will find the active qrl configuration at `{{ layout.v.qrlConf.TestnetConfLocation }}`
 {: .info}